Contents

 Living in Nepal

-There are ferocious obstacles though.
-Asides from the political instability at the moment Nepal still has one of worst economies in the world, a country on the brink of natural disaster and an already over populated tourist industry.
+As you can tell, there are ferocious obstacles with living in Nepal though.
+Asides from the political instability at the moment, Nepal still has one of worst economies in the world, a country on the brink of natural disaster and an already over populated tourist industry.
 It can be tough to make a living here.

 It's very easy to be wooed by Nepal.
 I've met countless volunteers and older travelers who either fall in love with orphanages, Pokhara, or romance.
 It's hard not to understand why, but I've rarely seen it work out in the long run.
 Nepal generally works out to be great for a few months of the year or every few years.
 Long-term expats in Nepal often end up torn by a love for a country and it's complete inability to develop or allow itself to develop.
 Meanwhile long-term foreigners in Nepal are also broken down by the relentless two-tier pricing system of Nepal coupled with an incredibly large amount of wealthy Nepali who enjoy flaunting it.